SLENDERMAN95/Experiments/README.md

 # The parts in quotations are the Keywords that trigger specific actions.
 Try to keep queries short and containing a keyword.
 Some are quite specific

 ### Search Features
-Designated search features for Wikipedia and StackOverflow
+Designated search features for Wikipedia, StackOverflow, and Wookiepedia

 Wikipedia: "Search Wikipedia for..." will find the best result and read the page summary